-If the Library approves the request, the person may purchase Access Privileges for $100 per quarter.
+If the Library approves the request, the person may purchase Access Privileges for $25 per week or $100 per quarter.

 Researchers must bring a current photo ID to the ID & Privileges Office in order to establish extended scholarly research privileges.

 The University of Chicago Library is a depository for U.S. government publications.
 Depository documents may be consulted by the public.
-Most government documents are classified and shelved, by subject, in the general collection of the relevant library unit.
 Please see below for building access information.

-- To access government documents belonging to the Joseph Regenstein Library, please visit the ID & Privileges Office.
+- To access government documents located at the Joseph Regenstein Library and the Joe and Rika Mansueto Library, please visit the ID & Privileges Office.

-- To access government documents belonging to the D'Angelo Law Library, please visit D'Angelo Monday - Friday, 8:30 A.M. - 5:00 P.M
+- To access government documents located at the D'Angelo Law Library, please visit D'Angelo Monday - Friday, 8:30 A.M. - 5:00 P.M

-- To access government documents belonging to the John Crerar Library, please visit during the the visitor hours listed on our library hours page.
+- To access government documents located at the John Crerar Library, please visit during the the visitor hours listed on our library hours page.
 See Visiting Crerar for more information.